Alfresco/acs-deployment/docs/helm-deployment-minikube.md

 # This will print a port like: 30917
 ```

-### Option 1: Deploying Alfresco Content Services from the incubator Helm chart
+### Option 1: Deploying Alfresco Content Services from the chart repository

-* Run the following command to deploy Alfresco Content Services using the `alfresco-incubator` chart:
+* Run the following command to deploy Alfresco Content Services using the `incubator` or `stable` chart (add the corresponding Helm repository as per [this section](#adding-alfresco-incubator-helm-repository)):
 ```bash
 helm install alfresco-incubator/alfresco-content-services --set externalProtocol="http" --set externalHost="172.31.147.123" --set externalPort="30917"
 ```